Women in Kyrgyzstan: Legal rights and gender equality

 Women enjoy the same rights as men, including under family law, property law, and in the judicial system, although discrimination against women persists in practice.
 The 2010 Constitution of Kyrgyzstan insures gender equality.
 Article 16 reads: (2) [...]

 "No one may be subject to discrimination on the basis of sex, race, language, disability, ethnicity, belief, age, political and other convictions, education, background, proprietary and other status as well as other circumstances."
 (4)"In the Kyrgyz Republic men and women shall have equal rights and freedoms and equal opportunities for their realization."
 The Soviet rulers claimed to have abolished many harmful traditions deriving from discriminatory nomadic practices and customs, such as bride price and forced marriage, although it is debatable to what extent this was true - according to some sources "Traditional marriage practices in the rural regions [...] have been little affected by Soviet domination", while the bride price, although outlawed by the communist regime, continued under the guise of "gifts".
 Today, in practice, women, especially in remote rural areas, are often discriminated and prevented from enjoying their legal rights, and are often unaware of their rights and "[t]hey do not know that they can report beatings by their husbands to the police."

-Polygamy

-On March 26, parliament voted against a measure to decriminalize polygamy.
+On March 26 2007, parliament voted against a measure to decriminalize polygamy.
 Although no official statistics were available, Minister of Justice Marat Kaiypov stated that the ministry prosecutes two to three polygamy cases each year.

-Prostitution

-Prostitution is not a crime, although the operation of brothels, pimping, and recruiting persons into prostitution is illegal, with penalties of up to five years in prison.
-With no legal measures in place to regulate the industry, it was an ongoing problem.
-The NGO Tais-Plus continued to defend the rights of people in prostitution.